cancervariants/metakb/docs/layout/search_bar.rst

 drug names, or diseases.
 See :ref:`examples` for common queries that may be made in this box.

 After entering terms into the box, hit "Enter" or click on the search icon to perform the query.
-Clicking the help icon will bring you to this documentation site.
+Clicking the help icon will expand the welcome text above the search bar, which includes a link to this documentation site.

 Advanced Search